10 things you should know about driving in USA from UK

 You will need to rent or buy a US-safety approved car seat.
 On our recent trip to California, the cost to rent an infant car seat was $10 per day, making it $140 for a 14-day trip.
 We purchased a $75 safety approved seat from Walmart and used it for three subsequent trips in the USA and Canada.
 It may be worth buying your own, even if you have to leave it at the airport before you come home.

 If you found our top tips on driving in USA and our advice on renting a car in USA with UK driving licence helpful, please tweet us or share our post here!
 Your support on social media allows us to continue producing quality, well-researched content you can use for your own adventures.

-The subject of car rental insurance in USA is another tricky one and without knowing your stuff, you could end up getting lumped with extra charges or inadequate cover.
+The subject of car rental insurance for driving in USA is another tricky one and without knowing your stuff, you could end up getting lumped with extra charges or inadequate cover.
 Remember that the USA is a ridiculously litigious country – they’ll sue each other for anything so having decent car insurance cover is essential.
 This is unlikely to be covered anywhere near good enough in your travel insurance, so don’t think you will be able to cut corners.
 Having said that, when you arrive at your destination you may find the commission-hungry agents aggressively trying to sell you a package upgrade so it’s best to know exactly what you need before you travel and almost always cheaper to choose those upgrades at the time of booking with a UK agent.

 Eight things you need to know before renting a car in the USA and driving in America